 LCI-1 Class Landing Craft Infantry (Large):

-• During World War II USS LCI(L)-326 was first assigned to the Europe-Africa-Middle East Theater, LCI Flotilla 4 / 10, Capt.
-M. E. Imlay, USCG in command and subsequently was reassigned to the Asiatic=Pacific Theater and participated in the following campiagns:
+• USS LCI(L)-326 was assigned to the Europe-Africa-Middle East Theater, LCI Flotilla Four, Capt.
+M. E. Imlay, USCG in command, (Flotilla Ten at Normandy) and participated in the following campaigns:

 North African occupation